Lake District Attractions

 Buses stop in front of the hotel.

 Buses stop at Buttermere village and Gatesgarth Farm.

 Rannerdale valley adjacent to the lake is also picturesque and worth exploring particularly every April and May when the famous bluebells fill the open valley and provide an incredible sight.
 Above the valley is Rannerdale Knotts, a relatively small summit with wonderful views over Buttermere, Crummock Water and towards Loweswater.

 73 buses stop on the minor road outside the main entrance.
 208 & X4/X5 buses stop at Eleventrees road on the eastern outskirts of Keswick, leaving approx 0.7 mile walk, mostly uphill.
 The 555 bus stops on the main A591 at Castle Lane, leaving a pleasant level walk of approx 0.6 miles along Castle Lane.

 |73, 208, 555, X4, X5|

 Outside the house are some attractive grounds extending to the shores of nearby Bassenthwaite Lake.
 There are a number of different attractions including a walled garden and various adventure playgrounds for the children.
 A footpath runs through woods along the peaceful lakeshore and you can also visit the tiny St Begaís Church overlooking the lake.
-The house is open from April to October but only on Saturday, Sunday and Wednesday afternoons.
-The grounds are open daily from April to October.
+The house is open from Easter to October but only on Saturday, Sunday and Wednesday afternoons.
+The grounds are open daily from March to October.
 Admission fee applies to both.
 Toilets and The Old Sawmill Tearoom can be found in Dodd Wood car park across the A591.

 Buses stop on the A591 outside the main entrance.